gbv/aREF/aref.md

 # Introduction

-This document defines an encoding of RDF graphs called **Another RDF Serialization Form (ARSF)**.
+This document defines an encoding of RDF graphs called **Another RDF Encoding Form (AREF)**.
 The encoding can be used as readable representation of RDF data in serialization formats and data binding languages.

 ## Related RDF serializations

-ARSF is similar to [JSON-LD](http://json-ld.org/) and RDF/Turtle but better aligned with YAML.
+AREF is similar to [JSON-LD](http://json-ld.org/) and RDF/Turtle but better aligned with YAML.

 This document uses Turtle syntax to express RDF data.